Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

 The first two terms in square brackets in (\ref{Veff varphi tanh}) are responsible for the start of the plateau when $\frac{\varphi}{M_P}\geq \frac{1}{\sqrt{\xi}}$.
 The last two terms in (\ref{Veff varphi tanh}) are responsible for the end of the plateau and the beginning of the almost exponential growth of $V_{eff}^{(0)}(\varphi)$.
 By adjusting the model parameters, one can move the value of $\varphi$ at which the latter occurs to provide constraints on the initial conditions for a quasi-dS inflation.

-We notice that by choosing the value of the non-minimal coupling parameter $\xi=\frac{1}{6}$ (opposite in sign to the parameter of the conformal coupling ), we obtain an effective potential constructed from the hyperbolic functions like ${\tanh}\frac{\varphi}{\sqrt{6}M_P}$, depending on the same combination $\frac{\varphi}{\sqrt{6}M_P}$ as in the simplest T-Model obtained in the conformal theory\cite{KL1}.
-A more general case of the single field $\alpha$ attractor models\cite{KL3}, where the hyperbolic functions depend on the combination $\frac{\varphi}{\sqrt{6\alpha}M_P}$, corresponds to the choice $\xi=\frac{1}{6\alpha}$ in the model of this paper.
-In further evaluations I will use $\xi=\frac{1}{6}$.
+We notice that by choosing the value of the non-minimal coupling parameter $\xi=\frac{1}{6}$ (opposite in sign to the parameter of the conformal coupling ), we obtain an effective potential constructed from the hyperbolic functions like ${\tanh}\frac{\varphi}{\sqrt{6}M_P}$, depending on the same combination $\frac{\varphi}{\sqrt{6}M_P}$ as in the simplest T-Model obtained in the conformal theory \cite{KL1}.
+A more general case of the single field $\alpha$ attractor models \cite{KL3}, where the hyperbolic functions depend on the combination $\frac{\varphi}{\sqrt{6\alpha}M_P}$, corresponds to the choice $\xi=\frac{1}{6\alpha}$ in the model of this paper.

-For the plateau height of $V_{eff}^{(0)}(\varphi)$ to satisfy the constraint on the inflationary energy scale\cite{Planck}, the choice of model parameters must ensure that
+For the plateau height of $V_{eff}^{(0)}(\varphi)$ to satisfy the constraint on the inflationary energy scale \cite{Planck}, the choice of model parameters must ensure that

 For further evaluation, we must consider the possible range of the parameters $|V_2|$ and $\lambda$.
 It is natural to assume that the vacuum-like parameters $V_1$ and $V_2$ can be of the order close or at least not much less than $M_P^4$.
 Using (\ref{m estimate}) one can conclude that \begin{itemize}